 *puts away leotard*

-My point is, the idea that Black, American women don’t know how to, or refuse to submit, is a broad and somewhat insulting generalization that is rooted in harmful stereotypes.
-In the conversations I’ve had with some black men, historical context is often ignored Ie; Angry Black Woman, Mammy, Matriarch and Jezebel, and dismissed under the guise of “preference".
-When in reality what it seems like is, If a non-Black woman argues with you, it’s normal—If a Black woman does, it’s angry and non-submissive.
+My point is, the idea that Black, American women don’t know how to, or refuse to allow their men to take some form of leadership (in the traditional or non traditional sense), is a broad and somewhat insulting generalization that is rooted in harmful stereotypes.
+In the conversations I’ve had with some black men, historical context is often ignored, Ie; Angry Black Woman, Mammy, Matriarch and Jezebel, and dismissed under the guise of “preference."
+When in reality what it sometimes seems like is that when a non-Black woman argues with you, it’s normal—If a Black woman does, it’s angry and non-submissive.

 Additionally, I'd surmise that the so called validity in that stance rests less on actual experience, more on one sided stories that have been skewed in perception and MOST to do with fragile ass ego.

 It also it leads me to believe that some of y’all don’t even know what the submission dynamic IS… (Hint—it’s not when someone just goes along with whatever you say) –Oh the irony in Exhibit B is truly scrumptious.

 I will say at this:

 Ladies, if you don’t trust his judgement—obviously these things take some time-- then you shouldn’t be with him.
 It’s as simple as that.
 He can’t be a good leader/partner in your potential future home and nuptials if you’re always questioning his decisions.
 Find yourself someone who you believe is of sound mind, and has proven that to you.

 The myth that Black women won’t follow a true, good man’s lead is unintelligible, hurtful and harmful at best and it's about time that it be dismantled.
 And ladies, don’t let Tee-Tee and ‘nem tell you any different.